 Marathon du Mont Blanc, you stole my heart.
 From the moment the horn went off, I had a smile on my face.
 The non-runners wouldn’t believe the genuineness of that expression, nor the actual feeling.
 Yes, the first 5k or so is a pretty flat dirt and gravel road, but then it was all pretty much all single-track.

 I was stoked.
 This moment was two years in the making.
-Cowbells, screaming fans; only once my life have I seen such a crowd for a running race – during the Boston Marathon, at the end of Heartbreak Hill, and maybe once more, as runners turned on to Boylston Street.
+Cowbells, screaming fans; only once in my life have I seen such a crowd for a running race – during the Boston Marathon, at the end of Heartbreak Hill, and maybe once more, as runners turned onto Boylston Street.
 But here, in this outdoorsy village of climbers, skiers, mountain bikers and, well, you name it, everyone came out to cheer.
 Chamonix is the true Mecca for alpine adventure sports.
 The love for the trails, the respect for the environment, the pure excitement and encouragement for the runners… all of it is unparalleled here.
 The natural scenery here and the ability to explore that landscape leads to a certain shared generosity.

 There is no secret why thousands of people run one of the Mont Blanc Marathon races, which range from a Vertical Kilometer race, all the way to 90km.
 It’s obvious.
 Trail running here is part of the culture.
 They’re not in it for the pain and suffering, but instead the pure joy of the adventure on the trail.
 Time is relative.
 Just under four hours for Kilian, 7-10 hours for the rest of us.
 But who cares?
 Never have I seen a more supportive group of runners, spectators, and communities along the way.
 It was International, too – there were French, Italians, Germans, Swiss, British, Japanese and even some Canadians and other Americans.
 It’s a beautiful thing.
 All of us were encouraged by the constant “Allez-Allez!” and of course, my personal favorite… “Bon Courage!”
 It’s a curious mix of hope and support neatly packaged together in those two French words, “Bon Courage.”
 (Or semi-coherent noises, as I grunted my own version of “Bon Courage!” to passing runners).

-If I could just have one complaint, it would be use of poles by trail runners during the race.
+If I could have just one complaint, it would be use of poles by trail runners during the race.
 No one told me I was signing up for a renaissance-style jousting event.
 Steep single track quickly turned into an obstacle course of metal-tipped poles headed straight for your face, abdomen, legs, you name it.
 Forget all that climbing over 42km, it’s the poles you need to watch out for!

 Ultimately, I found the Mont Blanc Marathon weekend to be a true celebration of sport, culture, and community.
 The humble nature of the athletes, the respect for the trails, and the incredible support from the local communities all combined for an inspirational gathering.